JeromeErasmus/extended-adf-markdown-parser/README.md

   Full TypeScript support with comprehensive type definitions for all ADF nodes, ensuring compile-time safety and excellent IDE support.

 - **Comprehensive Test Coverage**: 100% test coverage with 288 tests across 26 test suites
-  Thoroughly tested with complete coverage of 16 node converters and 7 mark converters, ensuring reliability and robustness.
+  Thoroughly tested with complete coverage of 16 node converters and 7 mark converters.

 - **Zero Runtime Dependencies**: Lightweight and portable (uses well-established libraries)
-  Built on proven libraries like unified/remark ecosystem, with no additional runtime dependencies for your applications.
+  Built on proven libraries like `unified/remark` ecosystem, with no additional runtime dependencies for your applications.

 ## Supported Elements